 Correctly wiring a GFCI outlet is fundamental for electrical safety, yet the distinction between line and load terminals is a common point of confusion.
 To wire a GFCI outlet properly, you must connect the incoming power from the circuit breaker …

 NEC 2023 Grounding and Bonding: Your Answer-First Summary The 2023 National Electrical Code (NEC) reinforces and clarifies critical equipment grounding requirements for healthcare facilities, primarily within Article 517.
-For electricians, the most significant mandate is the continued emphasis on redundant …
+For electricians, a key requirement is redundancy for grounding of branch circuits …

 Answer-First Summary: Under the NEC 2023, grounding and bonding rules for new range and dryer installations mandate a 4-wire connection.
 This consists of two ungrounded conductors (hots), one grounded conductor (neutral), and a separate Equipment Grounding Conductor (EGC).
 The primary …